google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 It is being removed right now in a staged manner.
 We anticipate that when this hits stable channel of Chrome this will not be needed at all.

+### Can we upload the APKs that are created to the Play Store?

+No. There is no key signing information supplied to enable you to create your own PWA that can be in the store.

+### Are these listed in the Play Store?

+No.

 {% include "comment-widget.html" %}